-DEM complements existing Application Performance Management (APM) and Network Performance Monitoring and Diagnostic (NPMD) tools.
+DEM solutions complement existing Application Performance Monitoring (APM) and Network Performance Monitoring and Diagnostic (NPMD) tools.
 Together they provide an end-to-end picture, with DEM also adding insight into user experience, and it is those experiences which most directly translate into business outcomes.

 While some of these technologies are already in use, the trick is being able to pull together the data they collect – or find new data — to arrive at the experience picture.

-Considerations to keep in mind when evaluating solutions from different suppliers include: Is the solution cloud- or appliance-based?
+Considerations to keep in mind when formulating a DEM strategy and evaluating experience monitoring tools include: Is the solution cloud- or appliance-based?
 How much additional instrumentation will be required?
 How can existing tools be leveraged?
 How long will it take before the solution begins delivering results?

 Adding it up, DEM can enable you to:

 Gartner is bullish on the Digital Experience Monitoring market.
-It says DEM is growing at a 10% compound annual growth rate and that by 2023 “60% of digital business initiatives will require [infrastructure and operations teams] to report on users’ digital experiences, up from less than 15% today.”
+It says DEM is growing at a 10% compound annual growth rate and that by 2023 “60% of digital business initiatives will require [IT operations teams] to report on users’ digital experiences, up from less than 15% today.”